baggepinnen/ControlSystemIdentification.jl/docs/src/validation.md

 ## Different length predictors
-When the prediction horizon gets longer, the mapping from $u -> ŷ$ approaches that of the simulation system, while the mapping $y -> ŷ$ gets smaller and smaller.
+When the prediction horizon gets longer, the mapping from $u \rightarrow ŷ$ approaches that of the simulation system, while the mapping $y \rightarrow ŷ$ gets smaller and smaller.
 ```@example validation
 using LinearAlgebra
 G   = c2d(DemoSystems.resonant(), 0.1)